 5. FAQ block added on one side only

 You added a ## FAQ section with three ### Question? entries on EN.
 ZH never got it.
-The FAQ JSON-LD only emits on EN.
-The ZH page loses a rich result opportunity and looks thinner.
+The page-level FAQPage JSON-LD only emits on EN, and the ZH page reads visibly thinner.

 Shortest path to fix